 Health officials said there are significant increases in the number of COVID-19 cases among younger age groups, particularly 19 to 24-year-olds.

-Mask-wearing is required in all businesses and whenever leaving home, officials said.
+Mask-wearing is required in all businesses and whenever leaving home.